 If you’re interested in learning more about chip load, this article from CNC Cookbook is a great primer

 What happens when speeds and feeds are optimized?

 When speeds and feeds are dialed in, you end up with precise parts that have a consistent surface finish.
 During milling, vibration and noise are minimized, you won’t break tools, and the overall milling time should be optimal for each part.

 What happens when speeds and feeds are suboptimal?

 Poorly-optimized speeds and feeds can break tools, cause tools to get stuck in material, and can cause premature wear.
 You can end up with parts that have poor surface finish, take too long to mill, and cause the milling machine to be noisy.

-How are speeds and feeds different on the milling machine compared to other CNC mills?
+How are speeds and feeds different on the Bantam Tools Desktop PCB Milling Machine compared to other CNC mills?

 If you speak with experienced machinists, you’ll often hear rules of thumb related to speeds and feeds.
 As an example, one common rule is that the plunge depth should always be half the diameter of the tool.
-While this conventional wisdom can be useful, it’s important to remember that themilling machine is quite different from many conventional CNC milling machines and the same rules may not apply.
+While this conventional wisdom can be useful, it’s important to remember that the Bantam Tools Desktop PCB Milling Machine is quite different from many conventional CNC milling machines and the same rules may not apply.

 In particular, compared to a traditional large-format mill, the milling machine’s low-torque spindle works best with small tools at high spindle speeds and low pass depths.
 As a result, typical speeds and feeds recommendations may need to be modified, especially when milling hard materials.